Youseii/Firstgame/README.md

  In this stage, you need to touch the head of the boss, but be carefull his fire dragon can beat you haha.

- I wanted to put the game in git for no reason, so a day i gonna to try to finish this game...
+ I wanted to put the game in git for no reason, so one day i'm going to try to finish the game...